-Idiopathic Pain - What It Is And How to Manage It
+What Is Idiopathic Pain and How to Manage It

-Idiopathic pain is long-term pain, lasting for more than 6 months, that has no obvious, detectable physical or organic cause.
+Idiopathic pain is long-term pain, lasting for more than 6 months, that has no obvious or detectable physical or organic cause.

 There are several diseases that are idiopathic in some sufferers, but have an obvious cause in other cases.
 Pain triggers do vary among patients.
 Treatments that work for some idiopathic pain patients, don't work at all for others.[1,3,4]

 Dr. Gregory House noted that idiopathic pain makes doctors look like "idiots," because they can't reach a diagnosis and treatment.

 Idiopathic pain is incredibly frustrating for both the sufferer and the doctors.
 The experience may be characterized by: